Probate Q&A Series

 • Identify the exact error and collect supporting documents (driver’s license, birth record, medical records).

-• Include certified proof of the correct information and pay any required fees.
+• Include supporting proof of the correct information and pay any required fees.

 • Wait for the State Office to issue the corrected certificate.

-• File the new certificate with the clerk of superior court or file a motion to amend the probate record.
+• File the new certificate with the clerk of superior court handling the estate.

 Call to Action